 The Asian studies minor aims to broaden a student's major program of study by adding a global, comparative perspective to any area of inquiry in the arts, humanities and social sciences.
 The minor also helps to prepare students who desire careers in international affairs, international business and international law.
-Study of an Asian language and study abroad are strongly recommended, but not required.
+Study abroad is strongly recommended, but not required.